 Once you see the NAS in the Backup tab, you can then select its contents for backup as you would other files or folders.

 Do not select the entire NAS root volume.
 Instead, drill down one level and manually select what you want at this level.
 Do this even if you want everything.
 The reason for this is that on many NASs, whenever any file changes, the mtime of the root volume is updated.
-If ONE is watching the entire volume then this will cause it to rescan the entire volume.
-On an NAS in normal service, the volume's mtime will change much more frequently than ONE can possibly rescan it, getting ONE stuck in a never-ending loop.
+If the backup application is watching the entire volume then this will cause it to rescan the entire volume.
+On an NAS in normal service, the volume's mtime will change much more frequently than the backup application can possibly rescan it, getting it stuck in a never-ending loop.
 So for best performance, select not the entire volume but the files and folders one level down.

-Some users wish to run SpiderOak ONE directly on the NAS, but that is not supported.
-Some of our users have reported success with running the Linux version of ONE on their Linux- and BSD-based NAS devices.
+Some users wish to run SpiderOak One or Groups directly on the NAS, but that is not supported.
+Some of our users have reported success with running the Linux version of the backup application on their Linux- and BSD-based NAS devices.
 We applaud experimentation, though of course the standard disclaimer applies: we have not tested the below and are unable to provide support for such setups.

 If you have any feedback on this article please let our support team know.
 Thanks!